Gig reports: Mika @ Le Printemps de Bourges, France

 I asked the security guy for ear plugs and he only shrugged but after a while saw that people are serious and went to look for some and brought as many as he could find.
 We all felt almost like vomiting and just waited the performance to end.
 So sorry for the artist.
 Such a shame her performance was ruined but it was not her fault and there was nothing she could do that moment.

 The second act was an awesome group of three girls called L.E.J.
 The trio does mashups of famous songs both in French and English playing cello and drums.
-Their style was unique and very entertaining (and that way very suitable for festivals), they had good voices and even looked gorgeous so the whole audience loved them.
-I really enjoyed their performance.
-Check them out here or here if curious about their music.
+Their style was unique and very entertaining (and that way very suitable for festivals), they had good voices and even looked gorgeous so the whole audience loved them and I really enjoyed their performance.

 Then it was time for Mika and I really, really loved his performance even more than I had expected.
 Lovely, positive and relaxed vibe that totally made up a bit uncomfortable circumstances before the show and reminded once again why I like French gigs this much.
-There are already some great detailed reviews about this gig so I just list some of my favorite moments to remember them later.
+Listing some of my favorite moments to remember them later.

 I still love Porcelain in the beginning of the show.
 It’s powerful enough and I love starting the the gig focusing on Mika’s voice.
 Also, no matter how often I’ve heard it, no matter how many new songs I like Relax still triggers an enormous emotional feeling I can’t help, like a giant emotional wave.
 I will always love this song and it was a highlight also in Bourges.